 - Toothpaste (I usually get a halfhearted chuckle when I say this one)

 How Long You Have Been Separated Does Not Change the Rules of Community Property

-I will sometimes hear the excuse of “we have been separated” or “we have already divided up everything, so we do not have any property together.”
-At this point in my consults, I will explain that does not change anything because they are still married.
+I will sometimes hear the excuse of "we have been separated" or "we have already divided up everything, so we do not have any property together."
+In my consults, I will explain that does not change anything because they are still married.

 To help my consults understand, I will tell a few stories.
-One of them usually includes a wife I met prior to the Harvey Flood.
+One of them usually includes a wife I met before the Harvey Flood.
 She had not seen her husband in 20 years.
 During that time, she:

 - Bought a house

-- Paid off the house with just her income
+- She paid off the house with just her income

-She met someone new and wanted to marry him but couldn’t because she was still married to her old husband.
-I then asked my consult to guess what her husband wanted.
-They always guessed correctly: “the house.”
+She met someone new and wanted to marry him but couldn't because she was still married to her old husband.
+I then asked my consultant to guess what her husband wanted.
+They always thought correctly: "the house."

 Proving a Common Law Marriage

 Back to the consult from the beginning of the story.
-After I got done explaining the rules of community property to her, I said the big issue with a common law marriage is proving the existence of the marriage.
+After I explained the rules of community property to her, I said the big issue with a common law marriage is proving the existence of the wedding.
 I started asking her: